 Again, the DANB offers various dental assistant certifications.
 These include the National Entry Level Dental Assistant (NELDA) certification, the Certified Preventive Functions Dental Assistant (CPFDA) certification, and the Certified Restorative Functions Dental Assistant (CRFDA) certification.
-Additionally, a general CDA certification or a certified orthodontic assistant (COA) certification.
+A general CDA certification or a certified orthodontic assistant (COA) certification is also available.

-Areas of specialization under these certifications include periodontics, endodontics, prosthodontics, pediatric dentistry, dentofacial orthodontics, and maxillofacial surgery.
+These certifications specialize in periodontics, endodontics, prosthodontics, pediatric dentistry, dentofacial orthodontics, and maxillofacial surgery.
 Digital imaging techniques, advanced radiography, diet and nutrition for oral health, and dental care for infants are just a few of the other areas one might be interested in studying.

-CDAs who have obtained certification through the DANB are required to stay up to date on industry standards and re-certify their credentials each year through continuing dental education courses.
+CDAs who have obtained certification through the DANB must stay current on industry standards and re-certify their credentials each year through continuing dental education courses.

 As demand for dental assistants is high, graduates should find no shortage of available jobs in any of the positions or specializations listed above.
-Between 2012 and 2018, the number of dental assistant positions grew by nearly 20 percent, and by 2026, the Bureau of Labor Statistics projects that almost 70,000 new CDA positions will be added to the American market.
+Between 2021 and 2031, dental assistant positions are expected to grow by 8 percent, faster than the national average for all occupations at 5 percent (BLS May 2022).
+By 2031, the BLS projects that almost 56,400 new CDA positions will be added to the American market.

 Dentistry-centric job boards such as the one operated by the American Dental Assistants Association (requires membership), DentalGrind.com (requires membership), or iHireDental.com host job listings for dental professionals of all walks and degree levels.